tjav/upskillingquests/Security/Identity/Identity-3.md

 *Tip!
 Deploy a Windows 10 machine and Azure AD join that for scenarios in this quest*

 ## Review and discussion
+Why would you recommend conditional access?
+How would you argue if the customer would say that they already have a strong authentication method in place, so they do not see a reason for planning conditional access?
+Compare the following two approaches: "Enabling MFA for all accounts and all accesses" vs. "Leverage sophisticated conditional access policies that involves user, device, application and risks".
+Which would you recommend and why?
+Which do you think is more secure and why?
+What would be your 'elevator pitch' for a customer on Conditional?
+What would be the top 3-4 things that would highlight to a customer executive on Conditional access?

 If you want to talk through or validate your quest after you completed, contact [Matyas Safranka](mailto:matyas@microsoft.com) via email or Teams.

 ## References